CameronCombs578/Knowledge-Base-Combs/content/europe-habitats-animals/europe-fish.md

 		- This creature uses bones in the back of its mouth to chew its prey because it does not have teeth.
 ## Summary

-Fish in the Americas are amazing creatures ranging in size and color.
+Fish in Europe are amazing creatures ranging in size and color.
 Fish can be found in practically every large body of water, making them great creatures to study.